 - Organizational perception of your capabilities or worth?

-- Bad decision or judgment error is putting you at risk?
+- A wrong decision or judgment error is putting you at risk?

 You feel you may be at a fork in your career path.
-Maybe you’re not enjoying your work, culture, climate or opportunity.
+Maybe you’re not enjoying your work, culture, climate, or opportunity.
 Every role with every company has peaks and valleys, so the “stay or leave” decision should not be a knee-jerk to an isolated occurrence.
-It should be made as this valley persists or deepens.
-Let’s analyze each of these seven decision points.
+The decision should be made as this valley persists or deepens.
+Let’s analyze each of these eight decision points.

-- Business model under stress – We work in a very disruptive, competitive world today.
+- The business model under stress – We work in a very disruptive, competitive world today.
 New competitors enter daily with new offers and value propositions.
-Is the organization aware of these seismic shifts or are they just doing business as usual?
-Are they monitoring and measuring the impact of disruption on their revenue, product adoptions, consumer expectations or profits?
+Is the organization aware of these seismic shifts, or are they just doing business as usual?
+Are they monitoring and measuring the impact of disruption on their revenue, product adoptions, consumer expectations, or profits?
 If not, it is time to take steps to leave.

-- Organizational perceptions of your capability – It is not uncommon for a good employee to be typecast as a result of one mistake or miss-step.
+- Organizational perceptions of your capability – It is not uncommon for an excellent employee to be typecast after one mistake or miss-step.
 We all make mistakes or have a learning curve in the job that may result in an isolated and temporary performance issue.
 Can this perception be changed?
-Have you taken appropriate steps to change this perception but it persists?
+Have you taken appropriate steps to change this perception, but it persists?
 If leadership cannot see you for your potential and continue to typecast you unfairly, it is time to take steps to leave.

-This list of seven is representative of obvious forks in your career path.
+This list of eight is representative of distinct forks in your career path.
 But there is another often overlooked situation where a real leader makes a stay or leave decision.
 Have you ever been in a role that no longer inspired you, challenged you, or where you became complacent?
-Have you ever been in a position where your impact on the department or the organization turned from significant to incremental?
+Have you ever been in a position where your impact turned from significant to incremental?
 Have you ever gotten to the point where you have taken the department or organization as far as you could, and it was time to bring in the next person to take it to the next level?
 Are you not getting the trust and support you need to make the significant changes required to take the organization to the next level?
-This decision point is subtler, personal and feels riskier but when you get to this apex of the impact curve, it may be the best time to take steps to leave.
+This decision point is subtler, personal, and feels riskier, but when you get to this apex of the impact curve, it may be the best time to take steps to leave.

-Once you decide to leave, build a bridge don’t burn a bridge.
-Do the necessary work to set your tasks, projects, department and direct reports up for success.
+Once you decide to leave, build a bridge, don’t burn a bridge.
+Do the necessary work to set your tasks, projects, department, and direct reports up for success.
 Create a job description and skills inventory that your replacement will need to be successful.
-In some situations you can be very transparent with your decision and offer to help hire a successor; this is rare but brings great value to the organization.
-You are leaving voluntarily so be gracious and generous with your bosses, the company and your direct reports; don’t throw anyone under the bus.
-In your exit interview be honest but respectful as to why you are leaving; always try to provide them with your insights as a way to help them improve their situation.
+In some situations, you can be very transparent with your decision and offer to help hire a successor; this is rare but brings excellent value to the organization.
+You are leaving voluntarily, so be gracious and generous with your bosses, the company, and your direct reports; don’t throw anyone under the bus.
+In your exit interview, be honest but respectful as to why you are leaving; always try to provide them with your insights as a way to help them improve their situation.

-In business today everyone needs to own and manage his or her career.
-Thinking the company will return your loyalty or take care of you when times get rough is a serious career mistake.
+In business today, everyone needs to own and manage his or her career.
+Thinking the company will return your loyalty or take care of you when times get rough is a grave career mistake.
 Hanging on just because that feels safer sets the stage for failure and low self-esteem.
 If we acknowledge these fundamental facts, we begin to make better stay or leave decisions.